|Values are valid only on day of printing.|

 This PCR assay does not detect other parasites that may be present in the blood and have similar disease presentations including Babesia and Trypanosoma species.

 The following supports the use of this assay for clinical testing.

 Accuracy/Diagnostic Sensitivity and Specificity:

-160 clinical whole blood specimens were evaluated for the presence of Plasmodium species DNA or the 18S rRNA gene using a LightCycler (MAL-K) assay.
-This assay detects and speciates DNA of Plasmodium falciparum, Plasmodium vivax, Plasmodium ovale, Plasmodium malariae, and Plasmodium knowlesi.
+160 clinical whole blood specimens were evaluated for the presence of Plasmodium species DNA or the 18S rRNA gene using this real-time PCR assay.
+The assay detects and differentiates DNA of Plasmodium falciparum, Plasmodium vivax, Plasmodium ovale, Plasmodium malariae, and Plasmodium knowlesi.
 The results were compared to results of microscopy, a nested PCR method and sequencing.
 The specimens comprised 48 negative and 108 positive specimens (32 Plasmodium falciparum, 8 Plasmodium malariae, 20 Plasmodium ovale, 45 Plasmodium vivax, 2 unable to speciate by morphology, and 1 mixed infection of Plasmodium vivax/falciparum).
-The sensitivity and specificity of the MAL-K assay compared to microscopy, nested PCR and sequencing was 99% and 94% respectively, with all species determinations by the PCR assay matching the original result.
+The sensitivity and specificity of the real-time Plasmodium assay compared to microscopy, nested PCR and sequencing was 99% and 94% respectively, with all species determinations by the PCR assay matching the original result.
 No Plasmodium knowlesi clinical specimens were available so spiking studies were performed.
 30 EDTA-anticoagulated blood specimens received in the laboratory for unrelated testing were spiked with Plasmodium knowlesi plasmid near the limit of detection (50-100 targets per microliter) and tested in a blinded fashion with negative blood specimens.
 100% concordance was achieved in the spiking studies.